What should you bring with you and what should you definitely leave at home when you are visiting Dubai?

 - Jeans– in the coolest winter months December to February, for most of the year you’ll likely find your skinny jeans too hot.

 - Maxi dress or skirts – these will be your best friend!
 The longer the better to suit all occasions but by all means, a shorter dress can work at the beach.
+You can see our complete guide to Dubai dresses to choose from here.

 - Leggings – if you’re worried about dress or skirt length this can be good to throw underneath.